Parachute, Battlement Mesa developments could help with county-wide housing shortage

 But what is more concrete is that both Battlement Mesa and the town of Parachute do in fact have enough open space to fit the needs of the tight housing market of Garfield County.

 In most of Garfield County, the chances of finding a single-family home for less than $500,000 are slim to none.
-Latest data from the Colorado Realtors Association, in fact, show average sales price for a single-family home in the county at $577,500 — a 37% increase from the year prior.
+Latest data from the Colorado Association of Realtors show average sales price for a single-family home in the county at $577,500 — a 37% increase from the year prior.

 This puts Parachute in an advantageous position.
 Swanson said the going average rate for a home once it’s built hovers around the $350,000 price point.
 But that’s starting to creep up a little bit overnight, she added.

 “We definitely have a need for that $350,000-ish, $400,000 price point,” Swanson said.
 “Even Rifle’s kind of priced people out of that.
-So, (buyers) look to Battlement, Parachute to get a little less expensive housing, but it’s, unfortunately, not really available.
-You know, we just we need more inventory.”
+So (buyers) look to Battlement, Parachute to get a little less expensive housing, but it’s, unfortunately, not really available.
+You know, we just need more inventory.”

 Parachute Town Manager Stuart McArthur echoed the same need.

 “I just met with somebody looking here, and they’re saying that Parachute’s about the only place that has land for sale, and that we have no housing inventory whatsoever,” he said.
-“We have a lot of people who are starting to look down-valley at Parachute, and that’s people from all the way up-valley.”
+“We have a lot of people who are starting to look downvalley at Parachute, and that’s people from all the way upvalley.”

 The search for more affordable housing has already created a ripple effect on the area — both residential and commercial.

-McArthur said the city is anticipating the submission of a building permit from Love’s Travel Stop, several big parcels are currently up for sale near city hall and another developer is planning to build nine residential units in town.
+McArthur said the city is anticipating the submission of a building permit from Love’s Travel Stop, several big parcels are currently up for sale near City Hall and another developer is planning to build nine residential units in town.

 Marijuana cultivation is also making a name for itself.
 Two years ago, a 35,000-square-foot grow operation was built while the city anticipates another 35,000-square-foot operation coming up in the next couple months, McArthur said.

-“It’s more affordable and the opportunities are wide open,” McArthur said.
+“It’s more affordable, and the opportunities are wide open,” McArthur said.

 Reporter Ray K. Erku can be reached at 612-423-5273 or rerku@citizentelegram.com.